 This graduate certificate program provides structured and applied instruction that is directly related to the needs of military service members, veterans, and military families.
 The program provides professional development opportunities to train social workers, psychologists, school social workers, counselors, educators on military culture, evidence-based interventions, and the special needs of military spouses and children.
-It targets persons who are currently or who are interested in working with military populations.
-Persons that work in fields of mental health, family services, youth services, faith-based agencies, veteran centers, hospitals and health agency settings may find the certificate beneficial.
-Students take a confluence of courses in areas related to military culture, programs and services as well as courses addressing post-traumatic stress disorder, substance abuse, traumatic brain injuries and suicide assessment and treatment.
+If you are currently working or interested in working with military populations then this certificate could help you.
+If you work in fields of mental health, family services, youth services, faith-based agencies, veteran centers, hospitals and health agency settings you may find the certificate beneficial.
+You will take courses in areas related to military culture, programs and services as well as courses addressing post-traumatic stress disorder, substance abuse, traumatic brain injuries and suicide assessment and treatment.
 Course work may be used as continuing education credit toward professional licensure or as possible course electives towards graduate degree completion.

 I will be going into the field feeling empowered with the right set of skills to be able to assist a client with resources that they may need while being sensitive to their concerns whether visible or not because of the course material that I was exposed to.

 Who Will Benefit